kevindelord/DKDBManager/README.md

 ## Concept

 DKDBManager is a simple, yet very useful, CRUD manager around [Magical Record](https://github.com/magicalpanda/MagicalRecord) (a wonderful CoreData wrapper).
-It implements a logic around it and helps the developer to manage his entities.
+The current library will implement a logic around it and helps the developer to manage his entities.

-Through the implemented *CRUD* logic you will be able to focus on other things than the “classic” repetitive and boring data management.
+Through the implemented *CRUD* logic you will be able to focus on other things than the `classic` repetitive and boring data management.

 The main concept is to use JSON dictionaries representing your entities.
 The logic to create, read or update your entities is done with just one single function.
 The delete logic has also been improved with a `deprecated` state.